flor14/cryptocurrencyeda/README.md

 ## License

-`CryptocurrencyEDA` was created by MDS Students Group-11 for course 524.
+`cryptocurrencyeda` was created by MDS Students from Group-11 for course 524.
 It is licensed under the terms of the MIT license.

 ## Credits

-`CryptocurrencyEDA` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).
+`cryptocurrencyeda` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).